 I turned off the French language part of my brain and focused on reading a novel on my Kindle (definitely the best purchase ever!).
 We quickly got stuck into a monster traffic jam in Guatemala City, and I mentally added a couple of hours to our estimated arrival time.

-Eventually, around 5 p.m., the driver pulled out in a gas station and we grabbed a quick drink.
+Eventually, around 5 p.m., the driver pulled out at a gas station and we grabbed a quick drink.
 Then we went back to the minibus, like sardines in a can.
 We tried to see where we were on the map and sighed.
-Not even half-way.
+Not even halfway.

 For many reasons, we never ever cross borders at night.
 First, borders do close outside normal working hours.
 Second, whenever we cross borders, we have to change money and that often includes a trip to the ATM—not an option late at night.
 Finally, we don’t book hotels but looking for a place when it’s dark in an unknown city is a challenge.

 We eventually got to the Guatemala-Honduras border at 8 p.m.
-Normally, the process is straightforward: get a salida (exit) stamp, pay whatever bribe/border crossing fee; get an entrada (entry) stamp and pay the bribe/border crossing fee.
+Normally, the process is straightforward: get a salida (exit) stamp, pay whatever bribe/border crossing fees; get an entrada (entry) stamp and pay the bribe/border-crossing fees.

 There were only 11 of us in the minibus but it took forever for everyone to get their exit stamp from Guatemala, mostly because the migracíon guys were half-asleep.